Osaka in 1 Day

 Abeno Harukas

 We take the Loop Line once more to Tennoji Station to visit the adjoining Abeno Harukas.
-At 300 metres tall, Abeno Harukas is Japan’s tallest building.
-(Azabudai Hills, a partially completed building in Tokyo, is set to steal this title later in 2023).
+At 300 metres tall, Abeno Harukas is Japan’s second tallest building.
+(Azabudai Hills, a recently completed building in Tokyo, has just stolen the title of tallest building).

 Abeno Harukas